-So, you know, haven’t had a conversation with you on a personal level in a very long time.
+So, you know, I haven’t had a conversation with you on a personal level in a very long time.
 Lots of questions are always on people’s minds.
-And some of you write me, some of you corner me before/after services here and there and everywhere and ask me questions…and that’s good.
-That should be that way.
+And some of you write me, some of you corner me before or after services here, there and everywhere, and ask me questions; and that’s good, that should be that way.
 We should do that.
-We should…Paul everywhere he went it says dialogued with them out of the Scriptures.
-And that’s a back and forth kind of thing.
-And I’ve always loved doing that.
-And so we’re just going to let you have a conversation with me and you can choose this time.
+We should – Paul everywhere he went, it says, dialogued with them out of the Scriptures.
+And that’s a back-and-forth kind of thing, and I’ve always loved doing that, and so we’re just going to let you have a conversation with me; and you can choose this time.
 I always choose the conversation and it’s a one-sided one.
 So this is your opportunity to poke around and ask some questions of me that are on your heart.

 Now, you know, we don’t want them to be obscure, we’d like to get in as many questions as we can.
-These ought to be things, not things that you have to kind of work to think of, but things that are on your mind and on your heart, maybe prompted by the preaching and the teaching or by your own Christian life, or what you’re seeing out there from the Scripture, maybe an issue in terms of biblical interpretation, theology, doctrine, practical application, whatever it is, this is your time to have a conversation with me and let me know what’s on your heart.
+These ought to be things, not things that you have to kind of work to think of, but things that are on your mind and on your heart, maybe prompted by the preaching and the teaching, or by your own Christian life or what you’re seeing out there, from the Scripture; maybe an issue in terms of biblical interpretation, theology, doctrine, practical application.
+Whatever it is, this is your time to have a conversation with me and let me know what’s on your heart.

-I had an absolutely great time doing a Q&A with several hundred pastors down in Houston yesterday, and it was wonderful to hear them ask the things that are pertinent on their hearts about ministry and about the Word of God, and about the issues, and about the state of the church, and the things that they’re facing in the world, and the truth, and false doctrine, and how do they respond to this and that, to try to help them to see clearly down to wherever their questions are.
+I had an absolutely great time doing a Q&A with several hundred pastors down in Houston yesterday, and it was wonderful to hear them ask the things that are pertinent on their hearts about ministry, and about the Word of God, and about the issues, and about the state of the church, and the things that they’re facing in the world, and the truth, and false doctrine, and how do they respond to this and that, to try to help them to see clearly down to wherever their questions are.
 And that’s always a joy.
 So that’s what we’re going to do tonight.

 JOHN: What’s your name?

-JOHN: Well, there is a comment made in that chapter which is all about the resurrection and all about life after death.
-And the Apostle Paul writes and essentially says, if there’s no afterlife, if there’s no life after this life, then why are people being baptized for the dead?
+JOHN: Well, there is a comment made in that chapter which is all about the resurrection and all about life after death, and the apostle Paul writes and essentially says if there’s no afterlife, if there’s no life after this life, then why are people being baptized for the dead?
 If the dead aren’t raised, if that’s the end, then why do people get baptized for the dead?

 Now he’s using an existing religious ceremony to point up the fact that even pagans understand that there is life after death.
-One writer put it this way, God has put eternity in the heart.
+One writer put it this way: “God has put eternity in the heart.”
 And even the unregenerate feel the tug of eternity.
-That’s why among the Greeks they put a silver coin in the mouth of anyone who died to pay the fare across the Mystic River into the next life.
+That’s why among the Greeks they put a silver coin in the mouth of anyone who died to pay the fare across the mystic river into the next life.
 That’s why the American Indians buried the warrior with his pony, so he could ride in the next life.
-That’s why the Egyptians buried the Pharaohs with a boat so they could sail across the Mystic River into the next world.
+That’s why the Egyptians buried the pharaohs with a boat, so they could sail across the mystic river into the next world.

-But what it says is, it’s just another sort of argument on the very general sense that there’s life after death.
+So I don’t know what it means in specifics because Paul doesn’t tell us that.
+But what it says is it’s just another sort of argument on the very general sense that there’s life after death.
 Okay?
-All right?
-Good!.
+All right, good.

-TOM: My name is Tom.
+QUESTIONER: Hi, my name is Tom.

 JOHN: Hi, Tom.

-But even in the life of Israel, it didn’t take very long until God began to demonstrate mercy and you have the absolute character of the law starting in the ninth chapter of Genesis which essentially said, “He who sheds man’s blood by man, shall his blood be shed.”
+But even in the life of Israel, it didn’t take very long until God began to demonstrate mercy.
+And you have the absolute character of the law starting in the ninth chapter of Genesis which essentially said, “He who sheds man’s blood, by man shall his blood be shed.”
 That’s capital punishment.

-Jesus affirms it in the New Testament to Peter when He says, “If you live by the sword, if you kill anybody with that sword in the Garden, you’re going to lose your life.
-And He affirmed the death penalty.
+Jesus affirms it in the New Testament to Peter when He says, “If you live by the sword, if you kill anybody with that sword in the garden you’re going to lose your life,” and He affirmed the death penalty.
 That is the absolute exaction of the law.

-So, while on the one hand we affirm that as absolute law, we understand that if God allows in a society for that to be set aside, for a time such as in our society where if someone is given the death penalty, it’s years, and years, and years before they’re executed if they ever are.
+So, while on the one hand we affirm that as absolute law, we understand that if God allows in a society for that to be set aside for a time such as in our society where if someone’s given the death penalty it’s years, and years, and years, and years before they’re executed, if they ever are.
 That in itself is a mercy.
-So we affirm that but we also declare that if God chooses in a time and a place and for a period to demonstrate mercy, that mercy would be defined by Romans 2 as the kindness and forbearance of God intended to lead you to repentance.
+So we affirm that, but we also declare that if God chooses in a time and a place and for a period to demonstrate mercy, that mercy would be defined by Romans 2 as the kindness and forbearance of God intended to lead you to repentance.

-So we affirm capital punishment, but we also want to extend mercy as God chooses to extend that mercy, okay?
+So we affirm capital punishment, but we also want to extend mercy as God chooses to extend that mercy.
+Okay?
 Good question, Tom.

-HANK: Good evening, my name is Hank.
+QUESTIONER: Good evening, my name is Hank.

 JOHN: Hi, Hank.